-Being a full-time work-at-home parent can be extremely challenging.
+For full-time work-from-home parents, it can be extremely challenging.
 In short, you don’t have the luxury of having your work life and your home life being two separate things.

 For you, both are running simultaneously.
 Because of that, you need to be clever.
 We’ve put together 7 awesome tips that will help you optimize your time and be more efficient at work as well as at parenting.
 Let’s dig in!